 Subject requirements, level and grade

-Applicants must possess or expect to achieve a degree; please see department web pages for subject specific requirements.
+Applicants must possess or expect to achieve a degree.
 Applicants must also hold GCSE grade C or above in English and Mathematics; Primary applicants require a science subject at grade C or above as well.

 Applicants must also:

 - Undertake at least ten days of work experience in a UK mainstream school environment within the past three years.